nshutijean/cost-effective-CRP-digitization-rwanda/README.md

 # Usefulness of photogrammetry in digitizing cultural heritage in Rwanda
-📄 A research paper that investigates the need to digitize cultural heritage and suggests photogrammetry as the best way to do in Rwanda
+📄 A research paper that demonstrates how cost-effective close-range photogrammetry would be of assistance to digitize cultural heritage in Rwanda.